HydroModPy/HydroModPy/docs/source/how_to_cite.rst

 Reproducibility
 ---------------

-Each HydroModPy run writes a ``hydromodpy.lock`` file alongside the results.
-The lock pins the package version, the solver binaries, and the resolved configuration tree, so a published result can be reproduced from the same TOML config.
+HydroModPy writes ``hydromodpy.lock`` on a best-effort basis when input fingerprints and cache metadata are available.
+Frozen replay treats the lock as mandatory; normal runs without enough cache evidence emit a reproducibility warning instead of failing.

 When citing a specific result, please report the package version and the solver binary version (``hmp version``) in addition to the entries